zero-radiance/zero-radiance.github.io/_source_/content/post/surface-gradient.md

     &= \Bigg[\frac{B \times N}{\langle T \times B, N \rangle} \Bigg| \frac{N \times T}{\langle T \times B, N \rangle} \Bigg| N\Bigg].
 \end{aligned} $$

 It's important to note that, in practice, the surface parametrization used to derive the normal may be different from the texture coordinate parametrization.
 This means that it's possible to encounter a mesh with vertex normals \\(N\\) pointing in the direction opposite from \\((T \times B)\\).
+Of course, we always want to use the forward-facing normal \\(N\\).
 Luckily, the math is on our side, and using the full matrix inversion procedure as described above works in all cases.
-More details can be found in  Morten's [thesis](http://image.diku.dk/projects/media/morten.mikkelsen.08.pdf) (see Section 2.4).
+More details about surface re-parametrization can be found in Morten's [thesis](http://image.diku.dk/projects/media/morten.mikkelsen.08.pdf) (see Section 2.4).

 ## Preliminaries, Part 2: Height Maps